 Leaking For Life?

 Pregnancy and postnatal textbooks and blogs talk a lot about strengthening your pelvic floor (Kegels, anyone?) but not enough good instruction is given on how to do them correctly and not enough emphasis is placed on the core as a whole.
 In fact, we know that a pelvic floor which is too tight can be as problematic as a pelvic floor that is too weak.
 At the same time, a core that doesn’t function well can have devastating effects – the result is the same – improper function.
 It may be that you feel you have no or less control over your urinary function or have urinary urgency, difficulty emptying the bladder, leakage or pain during intercourse.
 These sorts of issues often make women feel very inhibited about their bodies – fundamentally because they feel less in control which can lead to a major lack of confidence.
-And if there is something every new mum needs – it’s more confidence, not less!!
+And if there is something every new mum needs after giving birth – it’s more confidence, not less!!

 There’s simply not enough dialogue about this issue, despite it affecting so many women and this needs to change.
 Any doctor or midwife who tells their patients they’ll just have to put up with accidents and painful sex should be ashamed of themselves.
-I really hope that education about this issue, and importantly attitudes towards it will improve quickly but in the meantime ladies, take the lead and don’t accept you have to live with leaks, without having done everything in your power to get the problem sorted.
+I really hope that education about this issue, and importantly attitudes towards it will improve quickly but in the meantime ladies, take the lead and don’t accept you have to live with leaks after giving birth, without having done everything in your power to get the problem sorted.

 Does a C-Section make you safe?